 The implementation of the safeguards following the 32nd Amendment to the Indian Constitution has periodically caused unrest in Telangana and other regions of the State due to a variety of causes.

-- Measures to address the issues have occasionally been presented.
+- Measures to address the issues have been proposed on occasion.

-- Recently, Andhra Pradesh officials have worked together to evaluate the causes of the unrest and develop long-term solutions to integrate the Andhra Pradesh population fully.
+- Recently, Andhra Pradesh officials collaborated to assess the roots of the turmoil and devise long-term remedies to completely integrate the Andhra Pradesh populace.

-- On September 21, 1973, they put forth a set of measures (commonly referred to as the "six-point formula") indicating a coordinated effort to encourage the rapid development of the State's underdeveloped regions.
+- On September 21, 1973, they proposed a package of steps (often known as the "six-point formula") to support the quick development of the state's undeveloped regions.

-- It balanced to offer equal opportunities to the various regions in education, employment, and career opportunities in the public sector.
+- It is balanced to provide equal possibilities in education, employment, and career opportunities in the public sector to all regions.

 What is the 32nd Amendment?

 In 1973, the 32nd Amendment to the Constitution was adopted.
 Article 371 of the Constitution was changed and Articles 371D and 371E were included in the Indian Constitution.
 Article 371E deals with the constitution of a Central University in Andhra Pradesh, while Article 371D deals with the special provisions relating to the State of Andhra Pradesh.